survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 # Implementing a Note Application

-Given we have a nice development setup now, we can actually get some work done.
+Now that we have a nice development setup, we can actually get some work done.
 Our goal here is to end up with a crude note-taking application.
 It will have basic manipulation operations.
 We will grow our application from scratch and get into some trouble.
 This way you will understand why architectures, such as Flux, are needed.

 ## Initial Data Model

 Often a good way to begin designing an application is to start with the data.
-We could model a list of notes as follows:
+We can model a list of notes as follows:

 ```javascript
 [